TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

 [YouTube](https://youtu.be/TJp4ayDC8m0?si=pYcU3Lvs873bovgv)

+New S3 storage class where everything is stored in a single AZ.
 Could be interesting for some use cases.
 Not clear how it works with Lambda as there's no direct way of specifying which AZ the lambda instances should be deployed to.
 You can do it indirectly by connecting the Lambda to a VPC and then mapping the subnet to only one AZ.
 However, then not truly serverless due to fixed cost of VPC.

 * S3 scales to trillions of objects and millions of requests per second
 * Some applications need to reduce access latency, or end up building custom caching systems